NoFussComputing/ansible_role_glpi/docs/projects/nfc_glpi/config_from_code.md

     !!! info
         The structure of this JSON file is different than the rest.
 The body is a **list** of **ALL** of the Config options.
 This includes the item ID. it was done this way, so that only one API query is required to export all config options.

+    !!! info "Further Information"
+        Any config item that does not contain a value field, is excluded from being added or updated.
+In addition, the following items by name, are excluded

+        ``` yaml title="tasks/api/excluded_config.yaml" linenums="1"

+        --8<-- "tasks/api/excluded_config.yaml"

+        ```

 === "Entity"

     ``` json title="example.json" linenums="1"